Rescued: A McKenzie Ridge Novel, #1

 Trying to formulate answers, she struggled to remember where she was.
 Her last recollection was being in her car.
 She remembered seeing something bright ahead.
 Although foggy, it was blinding.
 Then she heard that haunting scream.
 She needed to pull over.
 She shouldn’t be driving — not like this — but she couldn’t seem to do anything.
 Everything around her was so still.

 Her world finally came into focus.
-Colton Sparks was standing to her left, and he was talking to her.
-Man, he was hot in his fire turnouts.
-She was indeed in her car, and he was standing next to her car.
+Colton Sparks was standing to her left and talking to her.
+Man, he looked good in his fire turnouts.
+As her mind wandered, trying to find clarity, it became apparent she was in her car, and he was standing next to it.
 But what the hell was Colton saying?
-His look was so upsetting, so full of concern, so unlike Colton.
-She was struggling to hear him, to understand what was going on or how she could help.
-This was definitely a dream, Sam decided, because Morgan Jameson appeared as Colton stepped slightly farther down the car with a large object in his hand, some sort of tool.
+She couldn’t make out the words –– she couldn’t hear him… just a high-pitched ringing.
+His expression suggested he was upset and concerned, so unlike Colton.
+She struggled to listen to him, understand what was going on, and figure out how she could help.
+This was definitely a dream, Sam decided because Morgan Jameson appeared as Colton stepped slightly farther away from the car with a large object in his hand, some tool.
 This was getting more confusing by the minute.
 Morgan shared a similar concerned expression as she began to speak.
 Morgan’s mouth moved, but the words eluded Sam.
-She was probably asking her a plethora of questions.
-Always a cop, that one.
+She was probably asking her a plethora of questions –– always on duty as one of McKenzie Ridge’s finest officers.

-As Colton and Morgan backed away in a rush, Blake Cooper from the local PD and Jessie Clarke from Fire could be seen in the blurred distance, rushing around with a handful of others.
+As Colton and Morgan backed away in a rush, Blake Cooper, also from the local PD, and Jessie Clarke from Fire could be seen in the distance, albeit blurred, rushing around with a handful of others in action.
 Ah, the whole gang was here.
 It was a work dream.
-It had been a busy week, after all, so weird dreams were a given in her line of work, especially when she was sleep deprived.
+After all, it had been a busy week, so weird dreams were a given in her line of work, especially when she was sleep-deprived.
 Sleep had eluded her the last several nights, thanks to a certain man who gave her goosebumps — the dreamy kind of goosebumps.

 She opened her eyes to find Dawson Tayler.
-Oh, she was definitely dreaming again, about the sexy EMT who flooded her thoughts by day and controlled her dreams by night.
-After last night’s roll in the hay, or riverbank, she thought he was out of her system, or at least her dreams.
+Oh, it was confirmed –– she was definitely dreaming again about the sexy EMT who flooded her thoughts by day and controlled her dreams by night.
+After the previous night’s roll in the hay –– or riverbank –– she thought she’d finally gotten him out of her system, or at least her dreams.
 Apparently not.
 She had to admit, it was a damn good roll, and she wouldn’t mind a repeat.

-It was another hot night in the bus.
+It was another hot night on the bus.
 Dawson and his partner, Carigan, were dispatched to a single MVA on the dark, winding back roads tracing the outside of town.
-With lights and sirens blaring, they came upon the scene, finding Fire and PD already there — and it was bad.
+With lights and sirens blaring, they came upon the scene, finding Fire and PD already there — and it wasn't good.
 The car, or what was left of it, was wrapped around a big Ponderosa.
-It wasn’t even recognizable, just a heap of metal and glass everywhere.
+It wasn’t recognizable, just a heap of metal and glass everywhere.
 Smoke was rising from what was likely the head of the car, billowing up the trunk of the tree.

 Having seen this before, especially during peak tourist season, Carigan replied sympathetically, Probably another drunken tourist from the rodeo, lost on the back roads.